 The concept Lean Six Sigma was first used in a book titled ‘Leaning into Six Sigma: The Path to integration of Lean Enterprise and Six Sigma’.
-The book was written by Babara Wheat and others and published in the early 2000s.
-The effective blending of Lean and Six Sigma gives a synergised concept called Lean Six Sigma.
-Today, most organisations around the world are adopting and implementing Lean Six Sigma.
+The book was written by Barbara Wheat and others and published in the early 2000s.
+The effective blending of Lean and Six Sigma gives a synergized concept called Lean Six Sigma.
+Today, most organizations around the world are adopting and implementing Lean Six Sigma.

 Lean Six Sigma Certification bodies